hatfullr/starsmashertools/docs/gettingstarted.rst

    [Output('out0000.sph'), Output('out0001.sph'), Output('out0002.sph'), Output('out0003.sph'), Output('out0004.sph')]

-The output files in the simulation directory are stored as a :py:meth:`~starsmashertools.lib.output.Output` objects, which function like a Python dictionary except the values cannot be modified and the information is read from the files only after the first `__getitem__` request, such as `output['x']` to get the particle x positions:
+The output files in the simulation directory are stored as :py:meth:`~starsmashertools.lib.output.Output` objects, which function like Python dictionaries except their values cannot be modified and information is read from the files only after the first `__getitem__` request, such as `output['x']` to get the particle x positions:

 .. code-block:: python